NakashimaTakeshi/HF-IGsL/CONTRIBUTING.md

 *   Always prefer hyphens `-` to underscores `_` except when required by convention, such as in ROS.
 *   Use prefixes to distinguish first-party resources from third-party ones.
-    For example, add the prefix `rulo_` to the names of the RULO-related packages, nodes, topics, and services.
+    For example, add the prefix `turtlebot3_` to the names of the TurtleBot3-related packages, nodes, topics, and services.
-    Other prefixes currently in use are: `rgiro_` (Ritsumeikan Global Innovation Research Organization) and `turtlebot3_` (Robotis TurtleBot3).
+    The prefixes currently in use include: `rgiro_` (Ritsumeikan Global Innovation Research Organization) and `turtlebot3_` (Robotis TurtleBot3).